Zeid Hamdan: Career

-In June 2021 Lynn Adib and Zeid hamdan were invited to perform in Geneva with the contemporary ensemble from the “Haute ecole de musique“ and the Diwan ensemble.
+In June 2021 Lynn Adib and Zeid hamdan were invited to perform in Geneva with the contemporary ensemble from the “Haute école de musique“ and the Diwan ensemble.
 The show was called “Shawati” and was produced by the company “Ensemble Vide“.
 It was the second edition of the show.
 A third edition was later booked at the Ella Fitzgerald stage in Summer 2022.